Byron Bay

 Bush Stone-curlew Monitoring Program

-During this period the birds are especially vulnerable to disturbance and predation by foxes, cats and dogs.
+During this period the young are especially vulnerable to disturbance and predation by foxes, cats and dogs.
 Fencing around nest sites and awareness programs are being organised during the spring to summer breeding season.

 This Bush Stone-curlew was photographed at 2:00 in the afternoon outside a corner shop in the Arts - Industrial Precinct in Byron Bay, New South Wales.